 These industry leaders provide input and guidance in development of the ACE Summit education program.

 John Sdanowich is a veteran of 27+ years in in health care finance, operations and supply chain strategic sourcing and vendor relationship building.
 He has a successful record in the development of corporate supply chain strategies, negotiations, and alternative financing solutions.
-John’s experience includes team building, mentoring and coaching of staff, team integration.
-Expert in capital sourcing with strong background in cash flow improvements.
+John’s experience includes team building, mentoring and coaching of staff/team integration.
+He is an expert in capital sourcing with a strong background in cash flow improvements.

-John Co-Chaired the RFID committee, tasked with finding a real time location solution for tracking equipment, patients and employees, which was installed in the two new clinical towers.
-John has also worked in the Department of Emergency Medicine as the Assistant Administrator and as a Management Engineer, working on the re-engineering of the Johns Hopkins Hospital.
+John co-chaired the RFID Committee, tasked with finding a real-time location solution for tracking equipment, patients, and employees, which was installed in the two new clinical towers.
+John also worked in the Department of Emergency Medicine as the Assistant Administrator and as a Management Engineer, working on the re-engineering of the Johns Hopkins Hospital.
 The main focus of the restructuring was in the departments of Surgery and Medicine.
 John has published: A White Paper, “Life-Cycle Financing for Capital Investments”, “Strategies to Maximize your Capital Dollars”, in Medical Imaging/MedAssets.Com Forum, and “How to Create a Capital Process to Maximize Investments”, in Biomedical Instrumentation & Technology.
 John is a regular speaker at the IDN Summit, and Chair of the Advisory Board of the ACE Summit.
 He is a board member of The John Carroll School and the Johns Hopkins Federal Credit Union.

 As an Executive Director reporting to the Chief of Operations, Frank Aucremanne is responsible for all real estate, planning, design, construction, and facilities operations and maintenance across the Cleveland Clinic system.
 The system encompasses over 24 million square feet of facilities consisting of over 200 buildings located across three states and two countries.